-Data / Parameter: Regulatory requirements relating to landfill gas projects Data unit: $\% \text{ or } \text{m}^3$ Description: Regulatory requirements relating to landfill gas projects Source of data used: Publicly available information of the host country's regulatory requirements relating to landfill gas.
-Value applied: 5% Justification of the choice of data or description of measurement methods Explained above. and procedures actually applied : Any comment: The information though recorded annually, is used for changes to the adjustment factor (AF) or directly MD {reg,y} at renewal of the credit period - variable updated at renewal of each credit period .
-The DNA was contacted and provided information that there are no federal laws/regulations which obligates the destruction of methane in landfills.
+Data / Parameter: Regulatory requirements relating to landfill gas projects Data unit: % or m 3 Description: Regulatory requirements relating to landfill gas projects Source of data used: Publicly available information of the host country's regulatory

+requirements relating to landfill gas.

+Value applied: 0, as there are no regulatory requirements nor legal obligations to destroy

+the LFG.

+Justification of the Explained above.

+choice of data or

+description of

+measurement methods

+and procedures actually

+applied :

+Any comment: The information though recorded annually, is used for changes to the

+adjustment factor (AF) or directly MD {reg,y} at renewal of the credit period

+- variable updated at renewal of each credit period .
+The DNA was

+contacted and provided information that there are no federal

+laws/regulations which obligates the destruction of methane in landfills.

+A conservative value of 5% was adopted as the AF.